Anaesthesia for C-Section Delivery – Types and Side Effects

 2. Spinal Anaesthesia

 Also known as spinal block anaesthesia, this local anaesthesia is administered around the spinal cord using a needle.
-This anaesthesia is effective in keeping the lower body numb, which is below the waist up to the toes, for three to four hours.
+This anaesthesia is effective in keeping the lower body numb, from the waist down to the toes, for three to four hours.
 The small amount of anaesthesia helps in blocking the pain quickly.
+Spinal anaesthesia technique offers a quick onset and the most dependable anaesthetic block for cesarean sections (3).

 When It Is Administered